We may earn income from links in this post. Please read this Disclosure for details.

 Eating Europe has generously offered a 15% Eating Europe Food Tours Discount Code for subscribers to A Taste for Travel.
 You can use it on any of the Eating London Tours or any Eating Europe tours available in Rome, Florence, Prague, Paris and Amsterdam.

 Join hundreds of other food fans and sign up for the FREE A Taste for Travel newsletter!
-You’ll receive one monthly update with travel tips, inspiration and other special subscriber discounts direct to your in-box.
 You can subscribe at any time.
 Your privacy is important to us and your email will never be shared.

 Exclusive 15% Discount Code: tastefortravel